When’s the last time you were pumped to get back to work after a vacation?

 Don’t go back to work not knowing what to expect.
 It’s the same principle as planning your day the night before.
 You’ll have clarity on what you need to do and you’ll be pumped to clear off that checklist the day of.

-Be precise in your planning, and break your tasks in the smallest possible chunks.
+Be precise in your planning and break your tasks into the smallest possible chunks.

 I had 18 items to do just yesterday, most of which took between 10 and 30 minutes to do.

 Everything was realistic.

 Try not to schedule your hardest tasks on the day of your return.
 Or maybe not even in the first week.
 Give yourself a chance to be back.